 Most of us are fortunate enough to have choices, particularly when it comes to food.
 When we can technically have cake whenever we want, it’s hard to tell ourselves “no.” It can be even more difficult to tell our kids “no” – especially if they have special needs.
-You want your children to have everything they could ever want and more, but you also want them to grow up to be the best version of themselves, starting today.
-And, believe it or not, success starts with food because food affects how we behave.
+You want your children to have everything they could ever want and more.
+But you also want them to grow up to be the best version of themselves, starting today.
+And, believe it or not, success starts with food because there are many foods that positively impact behavior.

 If your child has frequent meltdowns or behavioral outbursts, and you’re not sure what else to try, consider changing their diet.
 Here are 4 foods that positively impact behavior (and 5 foods to avoid).

 You hear all the time that breakfast is the most important meal of the day, and that’s true.
-Eating breakfast can kickstart your metabolism.
+Eating breakfast can kick start your metabolism.
 Contrarily, skipping breakfast can make your metabolism lag, causing you to feel sluggish and slow.
+Surveys find that approximately 31 million people in the United States skip breakfast every day.
+Therefore, so many of your colleagues and your child’s friends at school seem to get off to a slow start.

-Some foods that include the right Omega-3 fats include:
+Some foods that include the right Omega-3 fatty acids include:

 - Oily Fish